ocean-tracking-network/node-manager-training/setup.md

 # Nodebooks - iPython Utilities
 The `ipython-utilities` project contains the collection of Nodebooks used to load data into the OTN data system.

+** Create an Account**

+First, you will need a GitLab account.
+Please fill out this signup form for an account on GitLab https://gitlab.oceantrack.org/users/sign_up.

+Then, OTN staff will give you access to the relevant Projects containing the code we will use.

 **Install iPython Utilities**

 1. Determine the folder in which you wish to keep the iPython Utilities Nodebooks.